2007 Grant Recipients

 $7,500 Challenge Grant

-The Global Lives Project is an international endeavor seeking to expand ones perspective of the daily lives of ten individuals.
-This is done by immersing one in the reality of the diverse human experience of the ten individuals on display.
-The installation will feature ten 24-hour long video clips of people with varied life circumstances and lifestyles, inviting the viewer to contemplate self and society, the disparate edges of privilege and poverty, and consider the essence of human existence broadly and pointedly.
-At its core, this installation empowers the viewer through enhanced perspective to become re-engaged as participants in their own lives.
+The Global Lives Project is as an international endeavor seeking to expand global understanding of humanity through exposure to the daily lives of diverse individuals.
+This is done by immersing one in the reality of ten individuals on display and their different human experiences.
+The initial installation featured ten continuous 24-hour long videos capturing the daily lives of people with varied life circumstances and lifestyles; inviting the viewer to contemplate self and society, the disparate edges of privilege and poverty, and consider the essence of human existence broadly and pointedly.
+At its core, this installation empowers the viewer, through enhanced perspective, to become re-engaged as a participant in his or her own life.

-The grant from the Black Rock Arts Foundation is a Challenge Grant designed to match one for one other donations received by the project and will support initial film crews in India, Indonesia and Malawi.
+The 2007 grant from the Black Rock Arts Foundation was a Challenge Grant designed to match one for one other donations received by the project, and helped support initial film crews in India, Indonesia and Malawi.

 www.globallives.org